FelixEmmerich/WEKIT/WEKIT/Assets/WEKIT Readme.txt

 This Unity project serves the purpose of recording and replaying data from different input devices.
 It is framerate independent, though a higher framerate generally means more precise data.
 Currently supported are the Microsoft Kinect, Leap Motion and Thalmic Myo.
-An implementation including all of the aforementioned devices can be found in the Wekit scene.
+An implementation including all of the aforementioned devices can be found under Assets/WEKITScene.

   ___ _   _ _  _  ___ _____ ___ ___  _  _   _   _    ___ _______   __
  | __| | | | \| |/ __|_   _|_ _/ _ \| \| | /_\ | |  |_ _|_   _\ \ / /